Kinark/Materialize-stepper/README.md

 ## Options

 ### JS initialization setting(s)
-Since version 2.1 you can disable the steps navigation If you are using linear stepper, clicking on the next and the previous step will work just like the buttons.
+If you are using linear stepper, clicking on the next and the previous step will work just like the buttons.
 Since 2.1 you can disable this function using this:

 ```html